isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 <center>&emsp;It is not only desirable but essential to have local<br>
 &emsp;authors write the books we need, especially authors<br>
-&emsp;who understand the role of authorship in relation to<br> the new political status and urgent social needs of <br>our country.
-It is only local authors who could have a<br> sense of social awareness, a real understanding of<br> the various aspects of the local environment and above<br> all a true appreciation of the national aspirations and <br>strivings of our people, and contribute by making <br>appropriate references and allusions to local conditions<br> and factors, and by consciously emphasising points of<br> view more in conformity with the spirit of the times, and<br> with our national needs and aspirations. (as cited in<br> Girvin, 1976, p.
+&emsp;who understand the role of authorship in relation to<br>
+&emsp;the new political status and urgent social needs of <br>
+&emsp;our country.
+It is only local authors who could have a<br>
+&emsp;sense of social awareness, a real understanding of &emsp;the various aspects of the local environment and above<br>
+&emsp; all a true appreciation of the national aspirations and <br> 												&emsp;strivings of our people, and contribute by making <br>
+&emsp;appropriate references and allusions to local conditions<br> &emsp;factors, and by consciously emphasising points of<br> &emsp;view more in conformity with the spirit of the times, and<br> &emsp;with our national needs and aspirations. (as cited in<br> &emsp;Girvin, 1976, p.
 7)

 A scan of the SCLE available during the 1960s at the Lee Kong Chian Reference Library reveals that basal readers were used in many English-medium schools and outnumbered quality children’s fiction on all counts.
 This reflected the Singapore government’s policy during this period “to get the general populace to put a premium on education, and the habit of reading began to be developed as part and parcel of the learning process” (Kong & Tay, 1998, p.
 8).
 Besides, the parents, being very pragmatic, “look only for books ‘useful’ in boosting their children’s school performance” (Khoo, 1992, p.
 101)